cisco/cisco-network-node-utils/docs/README-develop-add-XR-support.md

 Unable to process cmd, ret-val: 3, cmd: router bgp 55 neighbor 1.1.1.1  update-source Ethernet1/1'
 ```

-From the error, you can't tell which part of the command was rejected, so you might initially think that update-source is not supported on XR.
-Typing the command directly into the XR CLI will give a better idea of what specifically is wrong.
+From the error, you can't tell which part of the command was rejected, so you might initially think that update-source is not supported on IOS XR.
+Typing the command directly into the IOS XR CLI will give a better idea of what specifically is wrong.

 ```bash
 RP/0/RP0/CPU0:agent-lab20-xr#conf